 Ginzburg and Freedman investigated diurnal patters in function performance on the AWS Lambda serverless FaaS platform [7].
-Their work primarily focused on evaluating intraregion performance variation on us-east-1 (Virginia) over 1-week.
-They examined inter-region performance variation by comparing performance of two regions: ap-northeast-2 and us-east-1.
-Their results, however, were limited to identifying that a cache benchmark exhibited a 11% end-to-end performance difference, and that us-east-1 had consistently better networking performance.
-More importantly their work identified a relationship between function performance and cpuSteal reporting an R^2 between 0.4 and 0.6 varying diurnally.
+Their work primarily focused on evaluating performance variation within a single region, us-east-1 (Virginia) over 1-week.
+They did examine multi-region performance variation by comparing performance of two regions: ap-northeast-2 and us-east-1.
+Their reported results however were not extensive in that they only identified how a cache benchmark exhibited a 11% end-to-end performance difference, and that us-east-1 had consistently better networking performance.
+More importantly their work identified a relationship between function performance and cpuSteal reporting an $R^2$ between 0.4 and 0.6 varying diurnally.
 The authors demonstrated how better performing function instances could be found and then exploited using short-running performance tests.
 This approach yielded a cost savings from 2 to 8%.
-Additionally, the authors identified the potential to exploit function instances across different cloud regions to leverage favorable diurnal patterns for cost savings.
+Additionally, the authors suggested that function instances across different cloud regions have potential to be exploited by leveraging favorable diurnal patterns for cost savings.

-We extend on Ginzburg's work by examining FaaS performance variation for a multi-function NLP pipeline across four regions in three continents resulting from CPU architecture, time of day, and resource contention.
-Our results reinforce the utility of cpuSteal as metric to infer FaaS resource contention.
-Additionally, our case study has been performed after the maximum function memory size was increased from 3GB to 10GB on AWS Lambda and we also leverage Docker container support in our case study.
+We extend on Ginzburg's work by examining FaaS performance variation for a multi-function NLP pipeline across four regions in three continents.
+In particular, we examined the performance implications of the ARM vs Intel CPU architectures diurnally while correlating observations with cpuSteal as a proxy for resource contention.
+Our results reinforce the utility of cpuSteal as a metric to infer FaaS resource contention while adding insights regarding alternate CPU Architectures and performance across more regions for a robust compute-bound NLP pipeline.
+Additionally, our case study exercised new Docker container support capabilities and our experiments were performed on AWS Lambda after the maximum function memory size was increased from 3GB to 10GB, a feature which could exacerbate resource allocation and management.

-Figure 1.
-Switchboard style application design using a single AWS Lambda function.
+Figure 1: Switchboard style application design using a single AWS Lambda function.

-3 Methodology
+3 METHODOLOGY